 The FPL is how the federal government defines poverty, and it's used to decide who's eligible for federal subsidies and entitlement programs.
-In states that expanded Medicaid, people under 65 with incomes up to 138% of the FPL (or about \$36,000 for a family of four) generally can get Medicaid coverage.
-People with incomes above this level but less than 400% of the FPL may be eligible for premium tax credits to help them buy a plan through the [insert name of state exchange].
-Costsharing reductions are available until a family's income reaches 250% of the FPL.
+In states that expanded Medicaid, childless adults under 65 with incomes up to 138% of the FPL (or about \$36,000 for a family of four) generally can get Medicaid coverage.
+Children, parents, pregnant women, seniors, and people with disabilities have different income limits.
+People with incomes above these levels may be eligible for premium tax credits to help them buy a plan through the [insert name of state exchange].
+Cost-sharing reductions are available until a family's income reaches 250% of the FPL.
 Individuals who are eligible for both Medicare and Medicaid, or whose incomes don't exceed certain amounts, may be eligible for one of several low-income programs to supplement their Medicare benefits.
 The [insert name of SHIP] at [insert contact information] should be able to give consumers more information about their eligibility for these low-income programs.